damitasalmon/field-notes/docs/azure-soc-honeynet.md

 To collect the metrics for the insecure environment, all resources were originally deployed, exposed to the  public internet.
 The Virtual Machines had their Network Security Groups open (allowing all traffic) and built-in firewalls disabled.
 All other resources were deployed with endpoints visible to the public Internet.

 ## Stage I - Building the honeynet
-The mini-honeynet consists of three virtual machines - two Windows VMs (one used for attack) and one Linux VMs.
+The mini-honeynet consists of three virtual machines - two Windows VMs (one used for attack) and one Linux VM.

 ### Creating Resources

+#### Creating the Subscription

 Two resource groups were created - one for the resources to be exposed and another for the attack machine.